sud3010ganesh/sud3010ganesh.github.io/_posts/2018-05-29-boxofficerevenueprediction.md

 ### 3.3 Data Enrichment
-For cast and crew members in the original data, we sourced popularity, birthdates and overview from TMDB using the tmdb api.
+For cast and crew members in the original data, we sourced popularity, birthdates and overview from TMDB using the TMDB API.
 Thus, we enriched the original dataset with popularity indicator, age, and mentions of academy award or golden globe in their overview(assuming these will only be mentioned if the person is nominated or wins the respective awards) of the cast and crew members.
-Since retrieving this data from internet is a time consuming process, we have retrieved and stored in csv files for reuse.
+We have retrieved this information using the API and stored it in csv files for enriching our existing dataset.
-The aggregated dataset is then reduced to easily readable, important columns that can be directly used in our model.
+The csv files are then imported and integrated with the existing dataset for data enrichment as shown in the snippet below..

 ```r